Dullage/MarkdownToPublicLink/readme.md

 *Note: If not already signed in you will be asked for the admin password.
 You can choose to remember the device to prevent being asked again.*

-Alternatively the equivelant /api endpoint can be called which will instead return a JSON response with the link:
+Alternatively the equivalent /api endpoint can be called which will instead return a JSON response with the link:

 ```
 https://{Your Domain}/api/publish/{File Name to Publish}